lingo-iitgn/emocontext-19/README.md

 # emocontext-19
 This repository contains our code for the paper titled **IIT Gandhinagar at SemEval-2019 Task 3: Contextual Emotion Detection Using Deep Learning**.
-Camera ready version will be available here soon.
+Paper can be viewed at https://www.aclweb.org/anthology/papers/S/S19/S19-2039/

 ## Installation